cutesthypnotist/shadertrixx/README.md

 ~~CNLohr's repo for his Unity assets and other shader notes surrounding VRChat.
 This largely contains stuff made by other people but I have kind of collected.~~

-Needed a repo to write down notes so I took CNLohr's repo otherwise I would probably just end up asking the same questions over and over again.
+Needed a repo to write down notes so I forked CNLohr's repo as a starting point since it's well organized otherwise I will probably just find myself asking the same questions over and over again.

 ## TODO List: